Shannon South, FNTP, RWP

 Nutrition has been such an incredible journey for me.
 I thought I knew so much about it, but studying to be a nutritionist has completely flipped my beliefs on their head and I really cannot wait to help others to discover what true health feels like.

-My work as an NTP is about balancing the foundational systems of the body and when balance is restored, pretty much all health problems disappear.
+My work as a FNTP (Functional Nutritional Therapy Practitioner) is about balancing the foundational systems of the body and when balance is restored, pretty much all health problems disappear.
 The body actually heals itself with the right support.
-My specialty is women’s issues – fertility preparation, pre-natal, post-partum, menopause – as well as weight loss and mood imbalances/depression.
+My specialty is women’s health – fertility preparation, pre-natal, postpartum, menopause – as well as weight loss and mood imbalances/depression.

-When I turned 40, I really started thinking about aging and the passage of time.
+When I turned 40, I became much more conscious about aging and the passage of time.
 I realized how important it is to me to overcome fears, experience new things and absorb as much as possible.

 After my son was born, I wasn’t able to skate much, so I started running with a jogging stroller because that was the only exercise I could really do with him – and I needed to get out!
 A few months into it, I committed to running the Brooklyn Half Marathon and lost all of my baby weight by race day.
 Running a half marathon has become an annual goal of mine to stay fit and keep my sanity as a new mom.